 Unless there’s a requirement to do so in the company’s articles of association, it’s not mandatory to produce a membership certificate for each new member.
 However, many companies choose to do so, especially as it provides a tangible token of membership.

 Elsewhere, we look at the requirements for membership certificates, but you can also use Inform Direct to create professional membership certificates.
 It also enables the company easily to maintain a list of both active and cancelled membership certificates.
+You can even use Inform Direct’s member bulk upload process to generate membership certificates for all current members.

 7 Confirm acceptance of the new member